simonverret/deep_continuation/README.md

 Research project on analytical continuation of the conductivity with neural networks.

 ## USAGE
-Train the default fully connected neural network (MLP) with:
+Train the default neural network with:

     cd mlp
     python deep_continuation.py